missdeer/quteGo/README.md

 ## Overview of features

 ### Analysis mode
-q5Go supports not only play against AI engines, but can also connect to Leela Zero to use it as an an analysis tool, displaying statistics such as win-rates and visit counts, and displaying variations.
+quteGo supports not only play against AI engines, but can also connect to Leela Zero to use it as an an analysis tool, displaying statistics such as win-rates and visit counts, and displaying variations.
 This is available both for local SGF editing, and for observing on-line games.